- How does an overdraft work?

 Don’t leave it until the last minute – or worse – after you go into the red.

-Read your bank’s letters
+Keep reading your bank’s letters

 It’s important to check all letters as the bank might be writing to tell you about a change to your overdraft limit or increase to your overdraft fees.

 Switch to an overdraft-friendly bank account.
 Many banks offer interest-free, fee-free overdrafts from £100 to £300.
+You may even be able to switch to an account with a switching bonus which will help you to clear your overdraft.

 More tips on cutting overdraft costs